-Usually, you'll be awake during cardiac catheterization but be given medications to help you relax.
-Recovery time for a cardiac catheterization is quick, and there's a low risk of complications.
+Usually, you are awake during cardiac catheterization but given medicines to help you relax.
+The risk of major complications is generally low.

 Why it's done

 Cardiac catheterization is a common method to diagnose or treat a variety of heart problems.
 For example, your doctor may suggest cardiac catheterization if you have:

 - Chest pain, called angina.

 - Heart valve problems.

 - Other heart problems.